jaimemendozadev/alwayssaved-embedding-service/README.md

 When a user asks an LLM a question, that human language question goes through the same chunking and `"vector embedding"` flow so that a comparison can be made between the user's question and all the `"vector embedding"` data points in the Vector DB that are close to what the user is asking.

-It's those similar vector embedding points (along with the original language text chunk) that gets sent back to the user when it starts interacting with the LLM in the [LLM Service](https://github.com/jaimemendozadev/alwayssaved-llm-service) (see [Step 7 of the System Design Diagram](#alwayssaved-system-design--app-flow)).
+It's those similar vector embedding points (along with the original language text chunk) that gets sent back the LLM Service [LLM Service](https://github.com/jaimemendozadev/alwayssaved-llm-service) where the LLM can then generate an appropriate response to the User's question because all the relevant data was found (see [Step 7 of the System Design Diagram](#alwayssaved-system-design--app-flow)).

 <br />